GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 data extraction tool which will put out data in a form readable by GMT (discussed below).
 After writing the extractor, all other GMT modules will work as they are.

-GMT makes full use of the *PostScript* page description language, and can produce color illustrations if a color *PostScript* device is available.
-One does not necessarily have to have access to a top-of-the-line color printer to take advantage of the color capabilities offered by GMT: Several companies offer imaging services where the customer provides a *PostScript* plot file and gets color slides or hardcopies in return.
-Furthermore, general-purpose *PostScript* raster image processors (RIPs) are now becoming available, letting the user create raster images from *PostScript* and plot these bitmaps on raster devices like computer screens, dot-matrix printers, large format raster plotters, and film writers [4]_.
-Because the publication costs of color illustrations are high, GMT offers 90 common bit and hachure patterns, including many geologic map symbol types, as well as complete graytone shading operations.
-Additional bit and hachure patterns may also be designed by the user.
-With these tools, it is possible to generate publication-ready monochrome originals on a common laserwriter.

 GMT is thoroughly documented and comes with a technical reference and cookbook which explains the purpose of the package and its many